zio/zio-http/docs/website/docs/v1.x/getting-started.md

 ### Composition

-HTTP app can be composed using the `++` operator.
-The way it works is if none of the routes matches in `a`, the control is passed to the `b` app.
+Apps can be composed using the `++` operator.
+The way it works is, if none of the routes match in `a`, then the control is passed on to the `b` app.

 ```scala
 import zhttp.http._